flags-gardens/metropolis-builds/README.md

-This repository exists solely to publish public builds of the Metropolis engine for the XCode package manager
+This repository exists to publish compiled binaries of the Metropolis engine for the XCode package manager